Advocacy Tool Kit

 - The text of a section that is being repealed outright is not included in the bill; look for the section number in the title and then locate the text in the Revised Code.

 - Each bill has line numbers, and amendments are keyed to those numbers (e.g. in line 271, delete "two" and insert "three").

 - Uncodified sections -- such as emergency clauses, appropriations, and provisions establishing temporary committees or task forces -- are usually at the end of a bill and are numbered as parts of the bill (e.g. Section 3, Section 4, etc.).

-The Ohio General Assembly's web site has a flow chart demonstrating how a bill becomes a law taken from A Guidebook for Ohio Legislators published by the Legislative Service Commission.
-For an in-depth discussion on the legislative process, you can also click here to review Chapter 5 (PDF) of the Legislative Guidebook.
+The Ohio General Assembly's web site has a Guidebook for Ohio Legislators, published by the Legislative Service Commission.
+For an in-depth discussion on the legislative process, see Chapter 5 (PDF).

 Legislators need to know the opinions of constituents to serve their districts effectively.
 To make your voice heard, you should contact your elected representatives by letter, e-mail or fax on key issues that affect you personally and/or professionally.
 Ideally, you should use a combination of all three ways of communicating, until you learn your legislator's preferred method of communication.
 Like everything else, one size does not necessarily fit all.

 Individualized letters can be an effective way to communicate with legislators when bills are not on a "fast track."
 Form letters provided by membership organizations are used to gage constituent support, but they usually do not have the same impact as a personal letter showing personal knowledge about the legislation and its potential impact on your practice.
 The proper way to address a letter to a state legislator is as follows: